Controlling the false discovery rate via knockoffs: Introduction

-With these steps in place, we are ready to define our procedure: \begin{definition}[Knockoff] Construct $\Xproxy$ as in \eqnref{construct}, and calculate statistics $W_j$ satisfying the sufficiency and antisymmetry properties (defined in \secref{mainresults}; \eqnref{W} above gives an example of a statistic satisfying these properties).
+\begin{definition}[(Knockoff)] Construct $\Xproxy$ as in \eqref{eqn:construct}, and calculate statistics $W_j$ satisfying the sufficiency and antisymmetry properties [defined in Section~\ref{sec:mainresults}; \eqref{eqn:W}~above gives an example of a statistic satisfying these properties].
 Then select the model

+where $\thr$ is the data-dependent threshold \eqref{eqn:thresh}.
+(Note that $\hat{S}$ and $T$ both implicitly depend on the choice of the target FDR level $q$.) \end{definition}

-where $\thr$ is the data-dependent threshold \eqnref{thresh}. \end{definition} A main result of this paper is that this procedure controls a quantity nearly equal to the FDR: \begin{theorem} For any $q\in [0,1]$, the knockoff method satisfies
+A main result of this paper is that this procedure controls a quantity nearly equal to the FDR: